Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 Be sure to eat your way through these alleys once you are finish exploring Kiyomizu-dera!

-Alright one more thing before I get to actually exploring the Kiyomizu-dera complex, the Ninenzaka and Sannenzaka slope are a set of alleyways that connect connect directly to the entrance of the Kiyomizu-dera complex.
+Alright one more thing before I get to actually exploring Kiyomizu-dera, the Ninenzaka and Sannenzaka streets are a set of alleyways that connect directly to the entrance of the Kiyomizu-dera complex.

 The reason I want to tell you about this is because these streets are basically historical shopping streets full of well preserved traditional buildings, fun souvenirs and trinkets, and plenty of delicious Japanese street food.